FransBouma/DocNet/readme.md

 ##Linking
 `Docnet` doesn't transform links.
 This means that any link to any document in your documentation has to use the url it will get in the destination folder.
 Example: you want to link to the file `How to\AddEntity.md` from a page.
 In the result site this should be the link `How%20to/AddEntity.htm`, which you should specify in your markdown.
 In the future it might be `docnet` will be updated with link transformation, at the moment it doesn't convert any links besides the usual markdown ones.
 The markdown parser also doesn't allow spaces to be present in the urls.
 If you need a space in the url, escape it with `%20`.

+##Requirements
+`Docnet` is a .NET full application (using .NET 4.6.1) and requires .NET full to run.
+Not tested on Mono but it's highly likely it works on Mono without a problem.
+The code uses .NET 4.6.1 but it can be compiled against lower versions of .NET full, it doesn't use .NET 4.6 specific features but as Microsoft supports only the latest .NET 4.x versions, it was a logical choice to use .NET 4.6.1.

 ##Acknowledgements
 This application wouldn't be possible without the work of others.
 The (likely incomplete) list below contains the work `Docnet` is based on / builds upon.